 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may identify by the brand name Puron.
-For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+The industry has moved from R22 to R410a, which you may identify by the brand name Puron.
+Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It has a higher safety rating tests than R22.

 You may have heard of “drop-in” replacements for R22.
-We strongly advocate against this choice.
-Usually a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
+We strongly recommend against this choice.
+Typically a homeowner who is concerned about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
 It typically costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a unit, which when done right can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to fit with the new refrigerant.
-If this vital step is missed, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+In part, this is because different refrigerants work at different pressure levels and need different parts to run, which means the technician is forced to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this vital step is missed, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
+If you insist on exploring retrofitting, then consult with an HVAC professional to determine your best alternative.

-Your manufacturer will probably not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
-It’s typically just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will possibly not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
+It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 If your unit was built after 2010, you’re probably safe